euronion/beamer-presentations/slides.md

 > From https://en.wikipedia.org/wiki/Git
 > Naming
 >
 >Torvalds quipped about the name git (which means unpleasant person in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
-First 'Linux', now 'git'."[23]
-[24] The man page describes Git as "the stupid content tracker".[25]
-The readme file of the source code elaborates further:[26]
+First 'Linux', now 'git'."
+The man page describes Git as "the stupid content tracker".
+The readme file of the source code elaborates further:
 >
 >    The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your way):
 >